 ## Overview

-Custom logs can be delivered directly to the Coralogix OpenTelemetry-compatible ingress.\[[DOMAIN_VALUE]\]:443 endpoint using any gRPC client or [OpenTelemetry SDKs](https://opentelemetry.io/docs/concepts/sdk-configuration/).
+Custom logs can be delivered directly to the Coralogix OpenTelemetry-compatible ingress.\[[DOMAIN_VALUE]\]:443 endpoint using any gRPC client, plain HTTP requests (OTLP/HTTP with JSON or binary protobuf payloads), or [OpenTelemetry SDKs](https://opentelemetry.io/docs/concepts/sdk-configuration/).

-The examples below guide you using gRPCurl and OpenTelemetry Java SDK.
+The examples below guide you using gRPCurl, cURL (OTLP/HTTP with JSON), and the OpenTelemetry Java SDK.

 ## Prerequisites